-Resolution 1546/Coalition Military Mandate.
 U.N.
-Security Council Resolution 1546 was adopted (June 8, 2004) to endorse the handover of sovereignty, reaffirm the responsibilities of the interim government, and spell out the duration and legal status of U.S.-led forces in Iraq.
-Primarily because of Sistani's opposition to the TAL's provision that would allow the Kurds a veto over a permanent constitution, the Resolution did not explicitly endorse the TAL.
-The Resolution also stipulated that
+Security Council Resolution 1546 (June 8, 2004) endorsed the handover of sovereignty, reaffirmed the responsibilities of the interim government, and spelled out the duration and legal status of U.S.-led forces in Iraq.
+Primarily because of Sistani's opposition to the TAL's provision that would allow the Kurds a veto over a permanent constitution, Resolution 1546 did not explicitly endorse the TAL.
+It also stipulated the following: